 What is a Natural Resource Damage Assessment?

-The Oil Pollution Act of 1990 provides for a Natural Resource Damage Assessment (NRDA) determine the type and amount of restoration needed to compensate the public for harm to natural resources as a result of an oil spill.
-NOAA developed the Damage Assessment, Remediation and Restoration Program (DARRP) to carry out the NRDA process.
-The Office of Response and Restoration is a central component of DARRP.
-The party responsible for spilling the oil is held financially accountable for the cost of assessing and restoring the environment.
-Please visit DARRP for information related to NRDA for specific oil spills.
+The Oil Pollution Act of 1990 provides for a Natural Resource Damage Assessment (NRDA) to determine the type and amount of restoration needed to compensate the public for the environmental impacts of oil spills.
+NOAA developed the Damage Assessment, Remediation, and Restoration Program (DARRP) to carry out the NRDA process.
+OR&R is a central component of DARRP.
+We hold polluters financially accountable for the cost of assessing and restoring the environment.
+Please visit the DARRP website for information related to NRDA for specific oil spills.

 How Does NOAA Conduct a Natural Resource Damage Assessment?

-Working with multiple state and federal agencies, NOAA serves as a trustee to assess and restore injuries to coastal and marine natural resources, including marine and migratory fish, endangered species, marine mammals, and their habitats.
-To conduct an NRDA, teams of scientists, economists, restoration experts, and attorneys:
+Working in cooperation with states, tribes, and federal agencies, NOAA assesses injuries to natural resources and restores coastal and marine habitats.
+Our trust resources include marine and migratory fish, endangered species, marine mammals, and their habitats.
+The NRDA process involves a team of scientists, economists, restoration experts, and attorneys who:

-- Determine what parts of the marine environment were injured by the oil.
+- Determine what parts of the coastal and marine environment were injured.

-- Collect data to assist with cleanup and assess threats and injuries to natural resources.
+- Collect data to assess threats and injuries to natural resources.

-- Quantify damage to the environment and lost public uses.
+- Quantify injuries to the environment and lost public uses, and

-- Develop a restoration plan to offset impacts and public losses.
+- Develop a restoration plan to compensate for environmental impacts and associated public losses.